albertattard/how-to-cache-results-to-boost-performance/README.md

     }
     ```

-    Say we need to use the cache for something else, such as determining whether a large number is a prime number ((Wiki)[http://en.wikipedia.org/wiki/Prime_number]) or not, we need to write both the caching function and the algorithm that computes it.
+    Say we need to use the cache for something else, such as determining whether a large number is a prime number ([Wiki](http://en.wikipedia.org/wiki/Prime_number)) or not, we need to write both the caching function and the algorithm that computes it.
 Therefore, we need to rewrite the caching code in every class/problem we have and need to use caching.

-A better version of the caching algorithm can be written using `Callable` ((Java Doc)[http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Callable.html]) and `Future` ((Java Doc)[http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html]).
+A better version of the caching algorithm can be written using `Callable` ([Java Doc](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Callable.html)) and `Future` ([Java Doc](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html)).
 As already mentioned, the cached values will be stored within an instance of `ConcurrentMap`.
 These three classes can mitigate the shortcomings listed above.

-1. The `ConcurrentMap`'s `putIfAbsent()` ((Java Doc)[http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentMap.html#putIfAbsent(K, V)]) method will only add a value to the map if one does not exists in a thread-safe manner.
+1. The `ConcurrentMap`'s `putIfAbsent()` ([Java Doc](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentMap.html#putIfAbsent(K, V))) method will only add a value to the map if one does not exists in a thread-safe manner.
 This map can be accessed by multiple threads in a safe way.

-1. The `Future`'s `get()` ((Java Doc)[http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html#get()]) method is guaranteed to be executed only once even if the second thread requests the value while the first thread is computing it.
+1. The `Future`'s `get()` ([Java Doc](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html#get())) method is guaranteed to be executed only once even if the second thread requests the value while the first thread is computing it.

 1. Finally, the algorithm is moved into an instance of `Callable`.
 Thus we can use this approach to cache anything we need.
 All we need to do is to wrap the algorithm within an instance of `Callable`.
 Using this approach we can use the same caching algorithm by different problems.